haleanana/a-simple-card-game/README.md

 ### Features left to implement
 1. **Restructuring of the restart button**
 - At the moment, this feature is achieved by reloading the whole page.
 I would like to recode this in the future so that it will restart the game without having to reload the page.
+- **Update**: Restart recoded with the help of my Mentor and now restart button doesnt simply reload the page.
+Restart button clears the timer and reshuffles the deck.

 2. **Adding a difficulty level**
 - Add another level to the game a player can select where it will be more diffult and more challenging.
 Perhaps I can increase the number of the cards or decrease the timer.